 Earning more money, by investing half as much time in school, is certainly an attractive prospect, but it doesn’t hold true with every field of study.
 If you’re interested in an associate degree, the following job titles may be smart options.

 Occupational therapy assistants (OTAs) share many of the same goals with teachers or social workers.
 They help people to live, learn, work, and play – despite the challenges sometimes associated with illness, accidents, or impairments.
-But instead of studying 4 years or more before qualifying for licensure, OTAs can start working and helping people after just 2 years in an accredited*, associate of science or associate of applied science degree program.
-BLS reports the median salary for occupational therapy assistants was over $47,490 in 2010.[vii]
+But instead of studying 4 years or more before qualifying for licensure, OTAs can start working and helping people after just 2 years in an accredited, associate of science or associate of applied science degree program.
+BLS reports the median salary for occupational therapy assistants was $48,940 in 2012 .[vi]
 Job opportunities are expected to grow, as rising healthcare costs prompt facilities to delegate more long-term, follow-up assignments to OTAs rather than to prescribing OTs.